3lvia/core-github-actions-runner/README.md

 Syncing should be handled automatically by the GitHub workflow [sync-upstream.yml](.github/workflows/sync-upstream.yml).
 This workflow will run on a schedule and check for changes in the upstream repository, and create a pull request if necessary.
+The pull request should include a short guide on how to proceed with merging the changes.

 If you want to manually sync with the upstream repository, you can run the following command: